Chernihiv Museum of Ukrainian Antiquities: History

+After the establishment of Soviet rule, the museum was renamed the First Soviet Museum and recognized as an institution of national importance.
+In 1923-1925 it was merged with other Chernihiv museums into the Chernihiv State Museum.

+The museum's exhibits were added to the expositions and funds of the State Museum of Taras Shevchenko in Kyiv (now the National Museum of Taras Shevchenko).
+The collection of autographs was transferred to the Manuscripts Department of the Taras Shevchenko Institute of Literature of the Academy of Sciences of the Ukrainian SSR.
+Other materials are now kept in the Chernihiv Regional Historical Museum named after V. Tarnovsky.

+The historic building that originally housed the Chernihiv Museum of Ukrainian Antiquities, later serving as the Regional Youth Library, was severely damaged during the 2022 Russian invasion of Ukraine.
+Reports indicate that the building, a neo-Gothic structure from the early 20th century, was hit on March 11, 2022 by Russian forces as part of the Russian invasion of Ukraine.

 Description

 The most valuable part of V. V. Tarnovsky's collection was Shevchenkiada, which consisted of 758 exhibits.
 Among them are 18 original letters from Taras Shevchenko, about 30 autographs of works (in particular, "Schodennik"), over 20 personal documents of the poet.
-The collection included more than 80 letters and records about Shevchenko's funeral, his personal belongings (an easel, a mastbel, a palette, painting and engraving equipment, a chair, a bottle, a shirt, etc.), a death mask and a finger with his hair, about 400 works by Shevchenko (among them there are 285 drawings and paintings, two albums with 50 watercolors, 38 engravings), 200 examples of Shevchenko's iconography, a collection of publications of his works and publications about him (248 items).
+The collection included more than 80 letters and records about Shevchenko's funeral, his personal belongings (an easel, a palette, painting and engraving equipment, a chair, a bottle, a shirt, etc.), a death mask and a finger with his hair, about 400 works by Shevchenko (among them there are 285 drawings and paintings, two albums with 50 watercolors, 38 engravings), 200 examples of Shevchenko's iconography, a collection of publications of his works and publications about him (248 items).
 In 1907, the museum received the poet's autographs from the archives of the "Third Department", among them the manuscript collection - "Three Lita" ("Three Summers").